2020 Vision: How To Make a 35mpg Car |

 Above 75mph aerodynamic drag accounts for about 50 percent of the total dynamic resistance a typical sedan must overcome.
 The regular C-class has a very competitive drag co-efficient of 0.27, but by adding smooth underbody cladding to reduce turbulence, partially blanking off the grille to reduce the airflow into the engine compartment, sealing the joins between the hood, headlights and bumpers, lowering the suspension half an inch, and ensuring the wheels and the mirrors were aerodynamically optimized, the engineers were able to improve the drag co-efficient seven percent, to 0.25.

+To reduce friction losses the regular power steering assembly was fitted an additional valve that switches off the servo pump when it senses the car has been travelling in a straight line for a time.
+Mercedes says this small modification improves gas mileage by about two percent.
+A new taller final drive features improved bearings, forged gears and lightweight construction to reduce friction and cut engine revs while cruising.
 The biggest change is under the hood.
 In place of the 228hp 3.0-liter V-6 we’re used to is a 1.6-liter turbocharged four that develops 154hp at 5200rpm.
 Max torque is 169lb-ft at 3000-4500rpm, compared with 220lb-ft from the V-6 at 2700rpm.
 Oh, and you need to shift the gears yourself – standard transmission is a six speed manual with an overdrive top gear.
 An indicator on the dash signals the optimum moment to shift gears to save gas.

 So, the 35mpg car – a reasonably sized, gasoline powered 35mpg car, not a sub-compact – is certainly doable.
 But we’re going to have to make compromises.
 Say goodbye to big engines and performance (the BlueEFFICIENCY C180 Kompressor is about two seconds slower than the C300 to 60mph, according to Mercedes).
 Say goodbye to big wheels and tires – they add weight and increase rolling resistance.
 And you might have to get used to shifting gears again.